jruther/Programming-Project_2018/README.md

 ![Iris Petal Width](https://github.com/jruther/Programming-Project_2018/blob/master/Irish%20Petal%20Width.png)

-The minimum setosa sepal lenght in cm is: 4.3.
+**A more detailed analyis of the species type was performed using the same criteria as above** The minimum setosa sepal lenght in cm is: 4.3.
 The maximum setosa sepal lenght in cm is: 5.8.
 The mean setosa sepal lenght in cm is: 5.1.